EPIC-guide/epic-guide.github.io/_life/online-services.md

 Join the [EPFL IC PhDs Slack](https://join.slack.com/t/epfl-phd/shared_invite/zt-456fxe9x-olxvTxmBShURPJpJsk9HuQ) to ask any question, organize events, keep up to date with EPIC, and so on if you haven't already!

-There is also an [official EPFL IC Slack](https://epfl-ic.slack.com) which is more work-focused, you can used it to create a project channel to collaborate on a semester project.
+There is also an [official EPFL IC Slack](https://epfl-ic.slack.com) which is more work-focused, you can use it to create a project channel to collaborate on a semester project.

 Signing in with your EPFL account via SSO on [Zoom](https://zoom.epfl.ch/) gives you access to the paid features.